 People do.

-The people pay the taxes, they pass it on.
+The people pay the taxes.

-But I think the freest money in all of this are the multinationals, because it's so much of it.
+But I think the freest money in all of this are the multinationals because it's so much of it.

-And and people, if they don't understand the multinational corporations, they're in the business to make money, not throw it away.
+And people, if they don't understand the multinational corporations, they're in the business to make money, not throw it away.

-So you let them in at ten percent or less and incentivize them to build in Michigan, Ohio, Wisconsin, uh Pittsburgh, Pennsylvania, North Carolina, Missouri, Florida, any state that needs assistance that needs economic growth where you have millions looking for jobs.
+So you let them in at 10% or less and incentivize them to build in Michigan, Ohio, Wisconsin, Pittsburgh, Pennsylvania, North Carolina, Missouri, Florida.

 Exactly.